BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 * No bootstrapping
 * K-mer length for indexing: see `RNA-Seq pipeline`
-* For single-end libraries, it is needed to provide the fragment length, we use by default: 180 bp and a value of 20bp for sd.
+* For single-end libraries, we provide as default fragment length 180 bp, with a sd of 20bp.
-* For paired-end libraries, Kallisto can estimate the fragment length and sd, so it is not needed to provide this information.
+* For paired-end libraries, Kallisto can estimate the fragment length and sd, so we do not provide this information.

 #### Quality control for cell population

-* For each cell-type population we compute the ratio of how many times a gene is detected across the number of cells (TPM > 0).
+* For each cell-type population we compute the ratio of how many times a gene is detected across the number of cells with a simple threshold (TPM > 0).
-* Verify if the cell-type population follow a bimodal distribution.
+* Verify if the cell-type population follow a bimodal distribution, i.e. most genes are either present in almost all cells, or absent in almost all cells.

 #### Result processing at individual cell

 From the Kallisto output, for each genomic feature, counts of pseudo-aligned reads are retrieved.
 The pseudo-aligned read counts, and the genomic feature effective lengths, are used to compute TPM and FPKM values.
 We sum at the gene level the counts of pseudo-aligned reads computed at the transcript level by Kallisto.
-The values provided in Bgee are computed on the basis of genic regions only, but we also compute this information considering other genomic features,this means for calling genes as present.
+For calling genes present (see `Expression Calls`), we compute not only for genic regions, but also for intergenic regions.

 #### Result processing at cell population